renaudjmathieu/MyApp/README.md

 *See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.*

-### `swa start build --api-location api`
+### `swa start ./dist --api-location ./api`

 Run the frontend app and API together by starting the app with the Static Web Apps CLI.

 Running the two parts of your application this way allows the CLI to serve your frontend's build output from a folder, and makes the APIs accessible to the running app.

-*See [this section](https://learn.microsoft.com/en-us/azure/static-web-apps/add-api?tabs=vanilla-javascript#run-the-frontend-and-api-locally) of the the [Azure Static Web Apps documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/overview) for more information.*
+*See [this section](https://learn.microsoft.com/en-us/azure/static-web-apps/add-api?tabs=vanilla-javascript#run-the-frontend-and-api-locally) of the [Azure Static Web Apps documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/overview) and the [Static Web Apps CLI](https://azure.github.io/static-web-apps-cli/) website for more information.*

 ## :detective: Learn More

+To learn **Azure Static Web Apps**, check out the [Static Web Apps!](https://www.azurestaticwebapps.dev/) website, the [Azure Static Web Apps learning path](https://learn.microsoft.com/en-us/training/paths/azure-static-web-apps/) and the [Azure Static Web Apps documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/overview).

 To learn **React**, check out the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) and the [React documentation](https://reactjs.org/).

-To learn **Azure Static Web Apps**, check out the [Static Web Apps!](https://www.azurestaticwebapps.dev/) website, the [Azure Static Web Apps learning path](https://learn.microsoft.com/en-us/training/paths/azure-static-web-apps/) and the [Azure Static Web Apps documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/overview).
+This website was built from scratch, without using <code>create-react-app</code> and by configuring Webpack and Babel manually.
+For more infos, check out this article on how to [setup React with Webpack and Babel](https://medium.com/age-of-awareness/setup-react-with-webpack-and-babel-5114a14a47e9).

+Check out this article to learn how to make a [Dark Mode in React](https://levelup.gitconnected.com/dark-mode-in-react-533faaee3c6e) and how to switch from dark to light mode.

 # :heart: Attributions

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It makes use of open-source illustrations from [unDraw](https://undraw.co/).
+This website makes use of open-source illustrations from [unDraw](https://undraw.co/).

 It also makes uses of open data from the [STM](https://www.stm.info/en/about/developers), which is available under a [Creative Commons – Attribution 4.0 CC-BY](https://creativecommons.org/licenses/by/4.0) licence.

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-This project was built using these products :
+This website was built using these products :

 [<img src="https://powerapps.microsoft.com/images/application-logos/svg/powerbi.svg" width="50">][powerbi]
 [<img src="https://azure.microsoft.com/svghandler/app-service-static/?width=600&height=315" width="80">][azure-static-web-apps]